microsoft/live-share/docs/index.md

 When you open the same file as another collaborator, you are instantly able to "collaboratively edit" or "co-edit" the file's contents.
 You can see each collaborator's edits, their cursors and selections, jump-to their location, and more.
 Even better, you are not forced into editing the same file at all times so you can opportunistically collaborate and act independently as you see fit.

-> **Note:** Currently solutions or projects in VS that reference files at a different "root" than the solution are not shared due to a limitation.
-This is also the case for "multi-root workspaces" in VS Code.
-[Vote (👍) here](https://github.com/MicrosoftDocs/live-share/issues/46).
+> **Note:** Co-editing has a few limitations.
+See [platform support](reference/platform-support.md) for the state of features by language.
+Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Guests will always see a file view of solutions shared from VS [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Files outside of the solution "root" folder in VS or "multi-root workspaces" in VS Code are not shared [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

 **Learn more:** [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#co-editing) [![VS](media/vs-icon-15x15.png)](use/vs.md#co-editing)

 #### Follow mode

 Sometimes you need to explain a design or problem that spans multiple files or locations in code.
-So, it can useful to temporarily follow a colleague as they move throughout the project when co-editing.
-As a guest, when you join a collaboration session you are set to automatically "follow" the host edit location.
+In these situations, it can useful to temporarily follow a colleague as they move throughout the project when co-editing.
+For this reason, as a guest, when you join a collaboration session you are will automatically "follow" the host edit location.
 Hosts and guests can hop in and out of following one another with a simple mouse click.

-> **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root.
-[Vote (👍) here](https://github.com/MicrosoftDocs/live-share/issues/54).
+> **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).

 **Learn more:** [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#following-another-participants-edits) [![VS](media/vs-icon-15x15.png)](use/vs.md#following-another-participants-edits)

 #### Co-debugging

 When you're debugging tough coding problems or bugs, having an extra pair of eyes can be really useful.
 As a host, Live Share automatically enables "collaborative debugging" or "co-debugging" by sharing the debugging session with all guests.
 You each get co-editing features along with the ability to investigate independently as you step through together.

+> **Note:** See [platform support](reference/platform-support.md) for the state of debugging features by language or platform.

 **Learn more:** [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#co-debuging) [![VS](media/vs-icon-15x15.png)](use/vs.md#co-debuging)